+When dining in Hall, diners often dress formally, though this is not compulsory.
 Dinner is three courses followed by coffee.
 Those who purchase wine tickets (most people) are served three glasses of wine, either red or white for each glass, and the available wine is usually excellent.
-For those who don’t wish to have wine, non-wine tickets are available for £3 less.
-The only beverage option for the non-wine ticket is water.
-But if you wish to purchase a wine ticket and inform the staff at the dinner, they will supply you with a non-alcoholic drink instead.
+For those who don’t wish to have wine, non-wine tickets are available.

-Tickets can be purchased with your University card at the ticket machines in the College Bar and main-gate porters’ lodge, and online at www.upay.co.uk.
-Vegetarian, kosher, halaal, dairy/nut-free, and gluten-free meals are all available, and are booked in the same way as the default meal.
+Tickets can be purchased with your University card at the ticket machines in the College Bar and main-gate porters’ lodge, and online at Upay.
+Vegetarian, kosher, halal, dairy/nut-free, and gluten-free meals are all available, and are booked in the same way as the default meal.

 One of the key aspects of graduate-student life at St John’s is BA Table.
 This is when one of the three tables in hall is set aside for graduate students only, and it takes place every Tuesday and Friday during full term.
 Make sure you purchase your BA Table ticket online well in advance, since it often sells out.
-A key part of the social aspect of BA Table is the Sherry & Port offered in the SBR before and after hall.
-One free glass of wine is supposed to be provided for everyone on Monday.
+A key part of the social aspect of BA Table is the Sherry & Port offered in the SBR before and after hall, for just £1 per glass, charged to your college account.
 Tickets for BA Table are available only to graduate students, and can be purchased in the same manner as regular hall tickets.